The Linux Page

 To add/remove drives, you use the mdadm command.

-In my case, I did not want to remove the drive that was "breaking down" since it seemed to be mostly working just fine.
+In one case, I did not want to remove the drive that was "breaking down" since it seemed to be mostly working just fine.
 I never saw I/O errors on it to that point, other than those 8 sectors reported by the SMART system.

 So at first, I added my new drive: